mabr3/assignment-/README.md

 ## Data Model

-In order to solve the assignment, the only info we need is how much a customer spent in each order, there's no need for details regarding what the order contains nor the products ordered, as well as what industry corresponds to each costumer.
+In order to solve the assignment, the only info we need is how much a customer spent in each order (there's no need for details regarding what the order contains nor the products ordered), as well as what industry corresponds to each costumer.

 For the final table, where the aggregated info would be kept, I propose one where we can keep the industry, the ranking (from 1 to 3 in terms of fluctiation, where 1 is the one that had a bigger change in the last 24h compared to the previous 30d), the day it refers to and also the 30d avg, 24h value, and the delta.

-In a real case scenario where we would store all of the data shared in the assignment I would propose the following:
+In the following diagram we can see the data model, although the concepts shown don't really apply to the warehouse, I'm using it as way to show the tables we have and how they relate to each other.
+I've deceided to keep the price for both the **Products** and **Order_Lines** table as they could differ in a real world scenario.

 ```mermaid
 erDiagram